 "Cognitive impairment is present in about 80% of persons diagnosed with Autism and

-general intellectual functioning is most often below average
+general intellectual functioning is most often below average.
+Persons diagnosed with

 Asperger’s Disorder have average to above average intellectual functioning.